bizdataguy/nurse_research_study/README.md

 5. Removing rows that jobs change is “Yes”, and total job changes is 0
 6. Converting categorical variables to category
 ### Analysis
-1. Descriptive \n
+1. Descriptive
 a.
-Continuous: correlation & histogram \n
+Continuous: correlation & histogram
 b.
 Categorical: categories and count
 2. EDA
 3. Chi-Square: test for independence
 ### Result